mykolavelychko/rick-and-morty/README.md

-# Getting Started with Create React App
+# General information

+This simple React application allows users to explore data from the Rick and Morty API.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts